Adulting: 7 First Apartment Expenses

 This is a guest post by Melanie Studer of Parenting High Schoolers

 Many of our friends have kids who have graduated from college and are starting life out in the real world.
 It is such an exciting time!
 I remember my first year away from home, and the beginning of adulting on my own.
 There are so many unexpected costs in the real world, but most boil down to finances when you think about it.
-Here are 7 Expenses to Consider When You Enter the Real World to discuss with your young adult as they move toward independence.
+Here are 7 First Apartment Expenses to discuss with your young adult as they move toward independence.